Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 - [Nolt](https://nolt.io/)
 	- i hate the name. minimum $25 / month. it deals with dependencies very poorly and consequently no hierarchy graph. i cannot recommend it
 	- <a data-nolt="button" href="https://meta-project.nolt.io">Click here to try a Meta Project Nolt entry form</a><script async src="https://cdn.nolt.io/widgets.js"></script>

+### current meta work

+Catalist team is working on implementing a needs tracker.
+During our conversation (Vincent Arena and Jonathan Sand), we worked out some visual details and discussed the following:

+- schema review
+- ways to add a new need:
+    - plus button with a form
+    - plus button inside or next to a need to add a "sub need"
+    - someone posts in chat, then this need is later approved
+    - plus button at bottom of form (similar to airtable's interface)
+- how to we mark a need as "in holding area"
+    - checkbox (boolean yes/no)
+    - Status defaults to "Draft/Holding/Proposed"
+- source (chat, mattermost, manual entry)
+    - can be used to filter
+    - can also be used to go back to the source
+- sort order
+    - handle later
+    - or do wierd shit like [group\\sort, group2\\sort2]
+    - or copy and paste the need (if it's being fufilled by a different team)